Eumaeus/blackwell_fall_2018/docs/FYW-DigitalReading.md

 (New assignments will be added to the top.)

+1. For **Wednesday, September 5**.
+Write a short set of instructions or recipe teaching a stranger how to do something—make a sandwich, make a milkshake, change a lightbulb.
+Bring this, typed out and printed, to class and be prepared to share it with your classmates. *Keep the file on your computer in some place where you can find it; we will be working with this more in the future.*

 1. [Knowing Your Tools] For **Friday, August 31**: (a) Bring your computer to class. (b) Bring the following information, typed and printed on a piece of paper: first, the *make and model* of your computer, and second, the *version* of its operating system. *Write this information as complete sentences,* for example:

 > "I have a MacBook (Retina, 12 inch, 2017) laptop running macOS High Sierra (10.13.6)."